dotnet/AspNetCore.Docs/aspnetcore/getting-started.md

     [!code-cshtml[](getting-started/sample/getting-started/about.cshtml?highlight=9)]

-7. Browse to [http://localhost:5001/About](http://localhost:5001/About) and verify the changes.
+7. Browse to [http://localhost:5001/About](http://localhost:5001/About) and verify the changes are displayed.

 [!INCLUDE[next steps](~/includes/getting-started/next-steps.md)]